’Tis mercy all, immense and free,

 Hear me when I call, O God of my righteousness!
 You have relieved me in my distress; Have mercy on me, and hear my prayer.
 (Ps.
 4:1)

 In the midst of unfair treatment by his enemies, David asks God, the Righteous Judge, to listen favorably to him, to grant his plea, to render His righteous verdict on the enemies of his soul.
 David recalls God’s deliverance from temporal and spiritual troubles in former times, pleading past mercies as grounds for present favor.
 He remembers that God has relieved him in his distress, dashed down the rocks, broken the barriers, and loosed him from the entanglements of his enemy.
 He cries out to God, conscious of his sin.
 David, trapped by his enemy, prays for mercy.
-His prayer directed toward God’s righteousness, fountain of pardon and grace.
-Confident that his God will provide a narrow way of escape, reveal it through prayer and praise, faith and hope.
-Confinement and suffocation behind him, he escapes into the loving arms of His God, his heart enlarged, his love deepened, his understanding increased.
+His prayer directed toward God’s everlasting grace, His righteousness, His eternal fountain of pardon.
+David is confident that God will provide a narrow way of escape; He will reveal it through prayer and praise, faith and hope.
+Confinement and suffocation behind him, he escapes into the loving arms of God, his heart enlarged, his love deepened, his understanding increased.
 By faith, the desires of his soul are set free from the enemy’s pressures.

 As a child of God, you can ask Him to intervene and bring about justice when falsely accused and mistreated by others.
-He is the God of David’s righteousness, and so He is of yours.
-Won’t you, like David, call on the God of your righteous to have mercy on you and hear your prayer?
+He is the God of David’s righteousness, and of your righteousness.
+Won’t you, like David, call on the God of your righteousness to have mercy on you and hear your prayer?
 Will you trust Him to do what is right today?
 Let prayer and praise, faith and hope lead you to the narrow way of escape as you witness His love extended toward you this day.
 Declare, “Tis mercy all, immense and free, for, O my God, it found out me!”